Afire: Release and reception

-Reception

-On the review aggregator Rotten Tomatoes website, the film has an approval rating of 92% based on 13 reviews, with an average rating of 7.8/10.
-On Metacritic, it has a weighted average score of 80 out of 100 based on 9 reviews, indicating "Generally Favorable Reviews".
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 91% based on 125 reviews, with an average rating of 7.9/10.
+On Metacritic, it has a weighted average score of 82 out of 100 based on 28 reviews, indicating "universal acclaim".

 Nicholas Bell in IonCinema.com graded the film 3.5/5 and wrote, "the real pleasure is in Petzold’s writing of his characters, and there’s an oddly satisfying authenticity to the discomforts and aggressions caused by Leon’s pretension-as-self-defense moments."
-Ben Croll reviewing for IndieWire graded the film B- and wrote, "Petzold tries to take the air out of a pompous windbag, and more often than not succeeds to delightful and caustic effect."
-Peter Bradshaw of The Guardian rated the film with 2 stars out of 5 and wrote, "The tonal change is not really convincing, and I wished that the movie’s potential for lighter comedy had been developed more.
+Ben Croll reviewing for IndieWire graded the film B− and wrote, "Petzold tries to take the air out of a pompous windbag, and more often than not succeeds to delightful and caustic effect."
+Peter Bradshaw of The Guardian rated the film with 2 stars out of 5 and wrote, "The tonal change is not really convincing, and I wished that the film's potential for lighter comedy had been developed more.
 Even so, it’s a strong performance from Schubert.